simon-danielsson/stim/README.md

 </p>

 <p align="center">
-  <em>A TUI application built for listening to music without all<br>
+  <em>A TUI application built for listening to music without the bloat<br>
-        of the bloat and superfluous features.</em>
+        and superfluous features of modern streaming services.</em>
 </p>

 <p align="center">